-Let’s explore some interesting facts about the maned wolf;
+Let’s check out some unique facts about these maned wolves.

 Species: C. brachyurus

-Please take a glance at their behavioural traits;
+Here is a brief look at their behavioural traits;

 Here you can find out all about thousands of mammals, reptiles, birds, amphibians, and fishes walking, flying, and swimming the Earth.

 © 2018 (Animals Planet).
 All rights reserved.
 Reproduction in whole or in part without permission is prohibited.